 Do make these, but make a lot.
 They won't last long.

-- 1 cup butter
+- ½ cup butter

-- 1 cup light corn syrup
+- ½ cup light corn syrup

-- 2 cups brown sugar
+- 1 cups brown sugar

-- 8 oz semisweet chocolate
+- 8 ounces semisweet chocolate

 - 3 tablespoons butter

-- Assemble the turtles: Arrange pecans to resemble turtles – one for the head and two for the feet – on parchment paper.
-Roll small balls of caramel and place on center of pecans, squishing gently into place.
-Cover caramel with a piece of cooked bacon.
-Place in fridge for at least 30 minutes.¾ pound pecan halves, ½ lb bacon
+- Arrange pecans to resemble turtles – one for the head and two for the feet – on parchment paper.
+Roll small balls of the caramel and place in the center of the pecans, squishing gently into place.
+Cover the caramel with a piece of cooked bacon.
+Place in the fridge for at least 30 minutes.¾ pound pecan halves, ½ lb bacon